Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Theoretical framework

 \subsubsection{Infrared illumination of independent molecular vibrations}

 We consider next the coupling of a single molecule to a mid-infrared (hereafter infrared) resonator illuminated with infrared laser light.
 The IR illumination pumps resonantly a given vibration $i$ of the same energy as the laser.
-In Fig. \ref{fig:schema}, the IR nanoresonator is illustrated by a metallic antenna (typically a disk of a few \textmu m diameter) under the molecule \cite{adato2015engineering}, which sustains IR plasmonic resonances that enhance the coupling between the laser and the vibrations.
-The elastic interaction of the vibration $i$ with the IR resonator is described by the Hamiltonian \cite{roelli2020molecular}:
+In Fig. \ref{fig:schema}, the IR nanoresonator is illustrated by a metallic antenna (here a disk of a few \textmu m diameter) under the molecule \autocite{adato2015engineering}, which sustains IR plasmonic resonances that enhance the coupling between the laser and the vibrations.
+The elastic interaction of the vibration $i$ with the IR resonator is described by the Hamiltonian \autocite{roelli2020molecular}:

 The first line on the right hand-side in Eq. (\ref{eq:hamiltonian_IR}) describes the energy of the infrared cavity, which is assumed to support a single mode at frequency $\omega_{\textsc{ir}}^{\text{cav}}$, and has Bosonic creation and annihilation operators $\hat{a}_{\textsc{ir}}$ and $\hat{a}_{\textsc{ir}}^{\dagger}$.
 The second line in Eq. (\ref{eq:hamiltonian_IR}) describes the driving of the cavity by the IR light with frequency $\omega_{\textsc{ir}}$ and with strength $\Omega_{\textsc{ir}}(t)\propto \sqrt{I_{\textsc{ir}}}(t)$ with $I_{\textsc{ir}}$ the time-dependent IR illumination intensity.
 The third line stands for the interaction between the electric dipole of the vibration and the cavity electric field in the rotating wave approximation, with coupling strength $g_{\textsc{ir},i}$.